xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

     return geoJSON
 }
 ```
+The code will add a geoJSON format head in front of the data we retrieved from the database.
+It is essentially a process to restore the geoJSON structure.

 ## See the Local Webmap

 You may find that if you open the `index_backend.html` is not working in your normal browser.
 This is when we use Firefox developer edition.
 Because of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restriction, we cannot directly access from the website (a local file) to the API URL (localhost).
-So, we need to open the [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) plugin to enable a cross-domain request.
+So, we need to open the [CORS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) plugin to enable a cross-domain request (only in our local browser).

 To do this, simply click on the plugin, which should be red in default.
 After you click it, it should be green now.
 Fresh and you should be able to see the same UFO witness layer showing up!

 ## Conclusion

 We finish our backend part.
-The purpose of this part is to let you familiarize the database and how to set up an API to connect the database and the webmap.
+The purpose of this part is to let you familiarize the MongoDB database and how to set up an API to connect the database and the webmap.

 There are a lot of potential applications for your own research:
 - You can build your research on MongoDB, which many people joke about it being literally an excel-equivalent.